clay/clay-reindexer/README.md

 * Should have a name matching a component name, e.g. `clay-paragraph.js`.
 * Should export a function that return, streams, or a returns a Promise that resolves with an object.
 This object will be merged into the Elastic document.

-This exported function has a signature of `ref`, `data`, `site`, reflecting the URI of the component being processed, the component's data, and the `site` object `{name, slug, host, path, port, assetDir, assetPath, mediaPath, siteIcon}`.
+This exported function has a signature of `ref`, `data`, `opts`, reflecting the URI of the component being processed, the component's data, and an object containing all opts passed to the command, _plus_ the site object `{name, slug, host, path, port, assetDir, assetPath, mediaPath, siteIcon}`.

 ### Example